Bipolar neuron

-A bipolar neuron, or bipolar cell, is a type of neuron that has two extensions (one axon and one dendrite).
-Many bipolar cells are specialized sensory neurons for the transmission of sense.
+A bipolar neuron, or bipolar cell, is a type of neuron characterized by having both an axon and a dendrite extending from the soma (cell body) in opposite directions.
+These neurons are predominantly found in the retina and olfactory system.
+The embryological period encompassing weeks seven through eight marks the commencement of bipolar neuron development.

+Many bipolar cells are specialized sensory neurons (afferent neurons) for the transmission of sense.
 As such, they are part of the sensory pathways for smell, sight, taste, hearing, touch, balance and proprioception.
 The other shape classifications of neurons include unipolar, pseudounipolar and multipolar.
 During embryonic development, pseudounipolar neurons begin as bipolar in shape but become pseudounipolar as they mature.

-Common examples are the retina bipolar cell, the ganglia of the vestibulocochlear nerve, the extensive use of bipolar cells to transmit efferent (motor) signals to control muscles, olfactory receptor neurons in the olfactory epithelium for smell (axons form the olfactory nerve), and neurons in the spiral ganglion for hearing (CN VIII).
+Common examples are the retina bipolar cell, the spiral ganglion and vestibular ganglion of the vestibulocochlear nerve (cranial nerve VIII), the extensive use of bipolar cells to transmit efferent (motor) signals to control muscles and olfactory receptor neurons in the olfactory epithelium for smell (axons form the olfactory nerve).

 In the retina

+Bipolar neurons, classified as second-order retinal neurons, play a crucial role in translating responses to light into a neural code for vision.

 Often found in the retina, bipolar cells are crucial as they serve as both direct and indirect cell pathways.
 The specific location of the bipolar cells allow them to facilitate the passage of signals from where they start in the receptors to where they arrive at the amacrine and ganglion cells.
 Bipolar cells in the retina are also unusual in that they do not fire impulses like the other cells found within the nervous system.
 Rather, they pass the information by graded signal changes.
+Bipolar cells convey impulses from photoreceptors (rods and cones) to ganglion cells, which in turn transport the visual signals to the brain through the optic nerve.
 Bipolar cells come in two varieties, having either an on-center or an off-center receptive field, each with a surround of the opposite sign.
 The off-center bipolar cells have excitatory synaptic connections with the photoreceptors, which fire continuously in the dark and are hyperpolarized (suppressed) by light.
 The excitatory synapses thus convey a suppressive signal to the off-center bipolar cells.
 On-center bipolar cells have inhibitory synapses with the photoreceptors and therefore are excited by light and suppressed in the dark.